AvaAvarai/AvaAvarai/README.md

 ## Academic Publications

-_Ordered from current to first work._
+_Chronologically ordered from current at top to first work at bottom._

 3. **"Synthetic Data Generation with Visual Knowledge Discovery"**
 - Authors: Alice Williams and Dr. Boris Kovalerchuk.